irvinktang/Warren/README.md

-# Botty: A Facebook Messenger bot built in Node.js
+# Warren: A Facebook Messenger bot built in Node.js

 This project came to fruition during a hackaton.
 Our team featured four members: Andrew Min, Don Kim, Irvin Tang, and Smit Patel.